kenwals/shinrin-yoku/README.md

 Colours used are:

 - "Woodland" Green  #4e5c28 : Used for headings and text when on light background.
 This colour is used as background on footer.
 - "Green Mist"      #c9d3aa : Used on the background of the body and navbar.
 - "Nador" Green     #4F5C54 :  Used on the background of the mid section between hero image and about section.
-- "Lemon Grass" colour #9da19a : Used for text shadow on the hero image text.
+- "Lemon Grass"     #9da19a : Used for text shadow on the hero image text.
 - White                     : used for text.
 - Whitesmoke                : used for the footer icons.

 ![Site colour palette](assets/readme-files/colours-swatch.png)